-- What Motivates You? - This is an individual activity.
+- What Motivates You?

+- This is an individual activity.

+- It is an exercise given in the Participant Handbook.

 - Ask the class to open their Participant Handbook and complete the exercise given in the section What Motivates You? - Ensure that the participants have opened the correct page for the activity. - Give the class 5 minutes to complete the activity.